 - Monitor response to therapy.

-By directly imaging the tumour blood supply, our approaches will enable new insights into the mechanism of action and scheduling of drugs that target the tumour vasculature.
+By directly imaging the tumour blood supply, our approaches will enable new insights into the mechanism of action and scheduling of drugs that target the tumour vasculature, particularly in the neo-adjuvant setting.

-Dr Alasdair Russell, Dr John Stingl, Prof. Carlos Caldas, Prof. Kevin Brindle (CRUK CI); Dr Oshaani Obeyakoon, Prof. Fiona Gilbert (Department of Radiology, University of Cambridge); Dr James O’Connor, Prof. Geoff Parker (University of Manchester).
+Dr Alasdair Russell, Prof. Carlos Caldas, Prof. Kevin Brindle (CRUK CI); Dr Oshaani Obeyakoon, Prof. Fiona Gilbert (Department of Radiology, University of Cambridge); Dr James O’Connor, Prof. Geoff Parker (University of Manchester).